yassinelamsaaf/smit-backend/KAFKA-PAYMENT-QUEUE.md

 // Disable bank service
 bankService.setBankAvailable(false);

-// Now all payments will go to Kafka queue
+// Now all payments will go to Kafka queue and remain QUEUED

-// Re-enable bank service
+// Re-enable bank service (queued invoices are re-sent to Kafka) bankService.setBankAvailable(true);
-bankService.setBankAvailable(true);
 ```